 - Download the 2020 Marketing Toolkit (pdf)

-Please note, TNS is no longer running We’re Open as of September 1, 2020 and have fully transitioned the Maritimes campaign to the Do More creative.
-If you require any Do More assets, please reach out to Dana Edgar at email@example.com.
+Please note, TNS is no longer running We’re Open as of September 1, 2020.
+If you questions or are looking for other campaign assets, please reach out to Dana Edgar at firstname.lastname@example.org.

 Tourism Nova Scotia is working with our marketing agency of record, Destination Canada, and Google to ensure we have the appropriate insights to help us identify the right time to go into the right markets with the right message.
 We will share information about campaigns in other markets as they reopen.